AgonConsole8/agon-docs/docs/vdp/Buffered-Commands-API.md

 Support for callbacks was added in VDP 2.12.0.

-The types are as described for [command 80](#command-80), with the addition that sending a type of `65535` will remove the buffer from all callback types.
+The types are as described in [command 80](#command-80), with the addition that sending a type of `65535` will remove the buffer from all callback types.

 Calling this command with a bufferId value of `65535` will clear all callbacks for the given type.
 Therefore if you wish to clear all callbacks for all types then you can call this command with a bufferId of `65535` and a type of `65535`.